 - Post the video on YouTube.

-- You must have a Ph.D., or be working on one as a Ph.D. student.
+- For the normal categories, you must have a Ph.D., or be working on one as a Ph.D. student.

 - Your Ph.D. must be in a science-related field (see FAQ).